cloudflare/cloudflare-docs/content/turnstile/reference/turnstile-analytics.md

 ## Top Actions

-Top Actions refer to the custom labels created by customers for their widgets.
+Top Actions refer to the custom labels you created for your widgets.

 ## GraphQL